khadas/khadas_docs/source/vim3/HowToUseAndroidNpuDemo.md

 ```
 YOLOV3 MODEL: yolo image recognition model
-YOLOV2 MODEL: yolo image recognition model,the accuracy is not as high as Yolo v3
+YOLOV2 MODEL: yolo image recognition model,the accuracy is not as high as yolo v3
 YOLOFACE MODEL: yolo face detection model
 ```
-## Run npu demo
+## Run NPU demo
-After downloading the app source code, you can import it into Android studio to run it, or you can directly run it with ADB install APK.
+After downloading the app source code, you can import it into Android studio to run it, or you can directly run it with ADB install -t APK.
 Connect the USB camera or Mipi camera to the board, and select the corresponding model to run it, as shown in the figure below
 ![Image of vim_npuresult](/images/vim3/npuresult.png)